Updated:

 First, the origin of deletion and epenthesis rules is ambiguous.
 The Standard Theory demands that such rules originate from English or exist in Mandarin (Berces & Honeybone, 2020).
 Nonetheless, as Guo (1999) claims, there is no evidence about epenthesis rules that could allow vowels after illicit codas and C-cluster consonants.
 Therefore, given that no epenthesis rules in both English and Mandarin cast aspersions about the possibility of using rule-based analysis in phonological studies.

 Second, some members of the identical context within various phonemes databases cannot be modified by some rules.
 For instance, sometimes, syllable-final [I] could be deleted, but others are parsed (Guo, 1999).
 However, no rule explains why in some cases the syllable-final is parsed (Berces & Honeybone, 2020).
-According to Guo (1999), the issues raised above could be solved through the optimality theory approach.
+According to Guo (1999), the abovementioned issues could be solved through the optimality theory approach.
 He further notes that grammar comprises common ranked constraints acceptable across the globe.
 But, more importantly, this concept does not follow any universal rule.

 Optimality Theory in Mandarin Phonology of Loanwords